You can contact the Money Advice and Budgeting Service (MABS) on 0761 07 2000

-Many people in Ireland are finding it difficult to keep up with mortgage repayments or are in mortgage arrears.
+Many people are finding it difficult to keep up with mortgage repayments or are in mortgage arrears.

 If you think you are likely to fall behind in your mortgage payments, the most important step you can take is to contact your lender as soon as possible.

 If you find yourself having difficulty with mortgage repayments, there are several sources of advice and help available.

 MABS, the Money Advice and Budgeting Service, can advise you on dealing with mortgage arrears as well as other forms of problem debt.
 The MABS helpline 0761 07 2000 is open from 9am to 8pm, Monday to Friday.
 The Mortgage Arrears Information Helpline is now operated by MABS and is available either at 0761 07 4050 or through the MABS helpline.

 You can also contact your local Citizens Information Centre for face-to face information and advice, phone the Citizens Information Phone Service on 0761 07 4000, Monday to Friday, 9am to 8pm.